-Another possibility for the static_string_EXPRESSION which works whether or not error tags are enabled (-gnatw.d) is to use the -gnatw tag string, enclosed in brackets, as shown in the example below, to treat a class of warnings as errors.
+Another possibility for the static_string_EXPRESSION which works whether or not error tags are enabled (-gnatw.d) is to use a single -gnatw tag string, enclosed in brackets, as shown in the example below, to treat one category of warnings as errors.
+Note that if you want to treat multiple categories of warnings as errors, you can use multiple pragma Warning_As_Error.